Breast Milk Storage Rules

 Breast milk storage bags (also commonly called pumping bags), are many moms go to storage space for their breast milk.

-Personally, I prefer to use a glass or plastic container for refrigerator storage and then switch to a pumping bag for freezer storage.
+Personally, I prefer to use a glass or plastic container for refrigerator storage and then switch to a good breast milk bag for freezer storage.
 I highly suggest using pumping bags as your method for freezer storage for several reasons.

 When filled correctly, breast milk storage bags are easy and efficient to store.
 This will save you space and make looking for the right breast milk bag easy!
 Breast milk storage bags are ideal for moms who are planning to pump and freeze a lot of breast milk.